thisirs/state/README.md

 identifying the state.
 The rest is a property list.
 For a simple buffer switching state we have to specify the key to press to switch to that buffer and the name of the buffer we want to switch to.
 We could have specified the path of a file as well.
-Pressing <kbd>s-s m</kbd> switches to the `*Messages*` buffer.
+Pressing <kbd>C-c s m</kbd> switches to the `*Messages*` buffer.
 Pressing it again switches back to where you were.